Newborn Snoring: Causes and Solutions for Healthy Sleep

 When you become a parent, you find yourself oscillating between feelings of joy and worry.
 You love holding your little bundle of happiness in your hands and find yourself constantly fretting over his well-being as well.

 It is especially true for first-time parents who do not have much experience with kids.
 They keep wondering if what they are doing is right or wrong at every step.
 They worry about why their baby is sick, whether or not his behaviour is normal, so on and so forth.
-One such thing that can keep new parents up at night is the habit of snoring in kids.
+One such thing that can keep new parents up at night is the habit of snoring in newborn babies.

-Is snoring normal in kids?
+Is snoring normal in newborn babies?

-If your baby snores regularly, you might get worried.
+If your newborn baby snores regularly, you might get worried.
 But you should know that wheezing is not unusual for kids.
 One in every ten children is prone to snoring.
 It generally happens because, in newborns, the nasal passages are tiny.
 As a result, the slightest bit of dryness or extra mucus in nostrils can make them breathe heavily.
 Besides, the muscles in the baby’s throat relax when they are in a deep sleep.
 The noise that they emanate as a result can sound like snoring.

 Can snoring be indicative of a disease?